NicknameGG/GD-CopyHack/README.md

 # GD-CopyHack
 Geometry Dash Copy Hack source code!
-(May not work in original gd lol)
+Tested in Pirate Geometry Dash, it may not work in original GD